 Student: “That’s what Ms. Rosemarie said!
 Are you sure?
 I’m sure it was only 15 minutes!”
 (A sigh of relief since that sounds SO much better.)

-When this happens, I’ve chose to take it as a compliment & use it as an opportunity to talk to parents about how much their child loves piano.
-And, yes, I have students who regularly have this conversation with myself & their parents.
+When this happens, I’ve chosen to take it as a compliment & use it as an opportunity to talk to parents about how much their child loves their piano lessons.
+And, yes, I have had students who regularly have this conversation with myself & their parents.
 Needless to say, they re-register every year without fail.

-Maybe you already routinely have student’s complain about how short lessons are or maybe this is one complaint you would like to hear more of.
-If you fall into the later category, here are some ideas to help you keep students engaged each & every lesson.
+Maybe you already routinely have students complain about how short lessons are or maybe this is one complaint you would like to hear more of.
+If you fall into the latter category, here are some ideas to help you keep students engaged each & every lesson.

 4 Ways to Keep Students Engaged

 Children, and many adults for that matter, have short attention spans.
 So, rather than bemoan this reality embrace it.
 On average, children have an attention space that is their chronological age plus 1 minute (i.e. a 5-year-old would have an attention span of 6 minutes).
 Unfortunately, this does not seem to hold true for adults.
 Sorry!

 Up until the COVID-19 pandemic, I travelled to my student’s homes, so everything I need for a lesson needed to be with me & this required a plan.

 When planning lessons, I focus on 5-minute segments with a 5-minute buffer at the end of each lesson.
 The buffer gives flexibility if something is going really well or needs more time.
 That being said, sometimes throwing the lesson out the window is the best thing you can do.
 Thank goodness for a wide variety of apps on the iPad to reinforce concepts to keep students engaged on those especially distracted days!